Nealkitt/Stellas-Website/docs/mods_features/SkyHanni/Garden.md

 #### Reducing Factor
 - Divides your Sensitivity by the amount Specified
 #### Show GUI
-- Adds a HUD Display to show if the feature is currently working
+- Adds a HUD Element to show if the feature is currently working
 #### Only in Ground
 - If you are not on the ground disable Sensitivity Reducer to allow mouse movement to behave as Normal
 #### Disable in Barn